Chapter I General provisions

 Article 2

-“Public art installation plans” as meant in these Regulations indicates projects implementing artistic creation, curation, public participation education/promotion, management and maintenance, and associated matters.
+1. public art installation plans: indicates projects addressing artistic creation, aesthetics cultivation, artistic experiences, art projects, environmental aesthetics, curation, public participation, education/promotion, management and maintenance, and associated matters.

 Article 3

-The review, execution, reward, and other matters concerning public art installation plans shall be implemented in accordance with these Regulations.
+The review, implementation, granting of awards, and other matters concerning public art installation plans shall be implemented in accordance with these Regulations.

 Article 4

-The implementing agency (organization) shall, when implementing the installation of public art, draft and send public art installation plans for a review in accordance with the following:
+The implementing agency (organization) shall, when implementing public art installation plans, submit said plans to the following:

-1. Special municipality, county, and city governments shall review the public art installation plans of major construction projects under their purview and public buildings within their jurisdiction.
+1. special municipality, county, and city governments (for public art installation plans for major construction projects and public buildings within their jurisdiction); or

-2. Central government agencies shall review the public art installation plans of major construction projects that involve two or more special municipalities, counties, or cities that are under their purview.
-Where no review committee has been determined, the Ministry of Culture’s review committee shall act as reviewer.
+2. central government agencies (for public art installation plans at public buildings and major construction projects that straddle the jurisdictions of two or more special municipalities, counties, or cities).
+These shall invite local governments concerned to send representatives.
+Where a local government has not established a public art review committee, the Ministry of Culture’s review committee shall perform the review.

 Article 5

-4. Other situations receiving the approval of the review committee.
+d. other situations approved of by the review committee.

 Article 6